 It isn’t useless.
 It may not be something you use every day, but I have needed to ohm out a motor or compressor a handful of times and it got me out of a pinch.

 The lowest ohm reading is between Common and Run

-Here is how I remember this (let the mockery begin)
+Here is how I remember which winding resistance is which (let the mockery begin)